-David Elsley, MBA — President and CEO
+David Elsley, MBA — President, CEO and Director

-Founder and CEO of Vasogen Inc., with 25 years experience developing, financing and managing all aspects of corporate development of biotechnology and high-growth organizations.
+Founder and CEO of Vasogen Inc., with 25 years of experience developing, financing and managing all aspects of corporate development of biotechnology and high-growth organizations.

 Eldon R. Smith, OC, LLD (Hon), MD, FCAHS, FCCS, FRCPC — Chief Medical Officer and Chairman